Ranidu-Premathilaka/Ludo/Docs/Ludo Advanced.md

   * Mystery cell
     * To appear after two rounds at any cell
       * Conditions: standard path
-      * Can’t spawn at a place where a troop is situated
+      * Can’t spawn at a place where a piece is situated
     * Reallocated a mystery cell after 4 rounds
       * Can’t be in the same location